samuelLegus/ComplexGameSystems/README.md

   - GLM (for mathematics)
   - STB (for simple image loading)
   - FBX SDK 2015.1 (for the optional FBXLoader library for loading FBX models)

+Visual Studio Project Template:

+  Within the /tools/ folder there are zip files that contain project templates for Visual Studio 2012/13.

+  These should be placed within the Visual Studio folder located within your user Documents folder.

+  i.e. for Visual Studio 2013 on a typical install:
+    C:\Users\<username>\Documents\Visual Studio 2013\Templates\ProjectTemplates\Visual C++ Project\

+  With the project templates you are able to add a new pre-made project to the AIE framework by simply opening the AIE solution and selecting "Add Project" and choosing the AIEApplication project type.